whalenpt/OpenCVObjectDetect/README.md

 # Dependencies #

 - [OpenCV](https://opencv.org) with the modules dnn, highgui, and imgproc installed
-- Configuration and model weight files (in resources folder); see [TensorFlow](https://github.com/tensorflow/models/tree/master/research/object_detection) object detection model repo for more models
+- Configuration and model weight files (in resources folder)
 - C++17 compiler

 # Build Examples #